Kalvin126/BatteryNotifier/README.rst

 .. image:: https://raw.github.com/kalvin126/BatteryNotifier/master/Resources/screenshot.png

 Ever leave to go out and about only to find you did not charge your iPhone's battery at all?
+Do not look at your phone to often?
 This tool helps you manage your iOS device battery levels and warns you if they need a charge.

 Download app build: `BatteryNotifier.zip`_.